khulnasoft/devkit/docs/rootless.md

 # Rootless mode

-Rootless mode allows running BuildKit daemon as a non-root user.
+Rootless mode allows running DevKit daemon as a non-root user.

 ## Distribution-specific hint
 Using Ubuntu kernel is recommended.